HIC-AIX/PromptProtein/index.md

 ### 3. Natural language as Prompts

 Natural language has demonstrated concept-transferring ability, i.e., transferring semantic concepts from one language to a different one, code or image, in training with other modalities.
-In order to enable extraction of relevant information from protein LLMs using language, we can augment the protein training data with texts, such that the connection between protein sequences and text descriptions of protein properties (e.g., natural language, XML tables or  knowledge graphs)
+In order to enable extraction of relevant information from protein LLMs using language, we can augment the protein training data with texts, such that the connection between protein sequences and text descriptions of protein properties (e.g., natural language, XML tables or  knowledge graphs).

 ### 4. Experimental Installation as Prompts